-Companies with a total market capitalization of less than \$30 million are not eligible for the RTY.
-Similarly, companies with only 5% or less of their shares available in the marketplace are not eligible for the RTY.
-Royalty trusts, limited liability companies, closed-end investment companies (companies that are required to report Acquired Fund Fees and Expenses, as defined by the SEC, including business development companies), blank check companies, special purpose acquisition companies, and limited partnerships are also ineligible for inclusion.
+(companies that are required to report Acquired Fund Fees and Expenses, as defined by the SEC, including business development companies), blank check companies, special purpose acquisition companies, and limited partnerships are also ineligible for inclusion.
 Bulletin board, pink sheets, and over-the-counter traded securities are not eligible for inclusion.
 Exchange traded funds and mutual funds are also excluded.

 Annual reconstitution is a process by which the RTY is completely rebuilt.
 Based on closing levels of the company's common stock on its primary exchange on the rank day of May of each year, FTSE Russell reconstitutes the composition of the RTY using the then existing market capitalizations of eligible companies.
-Reconstitution of the RTY occurs on the last Friday in June or, when the last Friday in June is the 29th or 30th, reconstitution occurs on the prior Friday.
+Reconstitution of the RTY occurs on the last Friday in June or, when the last Friday in June is the 29th or 30th, reconstitution cocurs on the prior Friday.
 In addition, FTSE Russell adds initial public offerings to the RTY on a quarterly basis based on total market capitalization ranking within the market-adjusted capitalization breaks established during the most recent reconstitution.
 After membership is determined, a security's shares are adjusted to include only those shares available to the public.
 This is often referred to as "free float."
-The purpose of the adjustment is to exclude from market calculations the capitalization that is not available for purchase and is not part of the investable opportunity set.
+The purpose of the adjustment is to exclude from market calculations the capitalization the investable opportunity set.